Do you know about the growing gummy bear experiment? It takes very little room, isn’t messy, and kids love it!

-The experiment is easy.
-We each had to eat one, of course, and then N chose a couple to add to the water.
+My older daughter and I each had to eat one, of course, we chose a couple to add to the water.
 I asked her what she thought might happen to them after being submerged, and she said she didn’t know.
 After a couple hours we checked on them, and found them covered in tiny bubbles.
 We compared them to one of the dry originals, and the wet bears were a bit plumper!

-I left N in the kitchen while I put her baby sister down for a nap, and returned to find her nibbling on one of the plump bears!!
+I left 3.5 year old N in the kitchen while I put her baby sister down for a nap, and returned to find her nibbling on one of the plump bears!!
 She had this to say, “I know I wasn’t supposed to eat the bear, but I had to also compare the way they taste to see if they tasted the same.”
 How could I be upset with that?

 In all, we let the bears sit in water for three days, and you can see the size difference in this image.
 The gummies kept expanding and then finally seemed to fall apart.